Guide to designing off-grid and hybrid solar systems

 Larger scale micro-grids and virtual power plants, or VPP’s, require unique technology designed to integrate and manage distributed energy resources (DERs).
 Switchdin has emerged as one of the leaders in this space, with the Droplet controllers allowing integration and control of DERs.

-Regions with short winter days, poor weather or snow cover, make it difficult to power an off-grid home entirely from solar energy throughout the year, and a backup power source is often required.
+Regions with short winter days, poor weather or snow cover, make it difficult to power an off-grid home entirely from solar energy throughout the year.
+In this case, a backup power source is required.
 If you are lucky enough to have a running stream, Micro hydro can be a viable option.
 However, most households need a backup generator for a few days or weeks.
-If you have a well-insulated and efficient home and an oversized solar array (without snow cover), you may be able to get away without a backup generator by being conservative with your energy usage and load shedding (turning off certain non-essential loads such as hot water for short periods of time).
+If you have a well-insulated and efficient home and an oversized solar array (without snow cover), you may be able to do without a backup generator by being conservative with your energy usage and load shedding (turning off some non-essential loads such as hot water for short periods of time).

 Generator Efficiency and Runtime

 As a general rule, all combustion (diesel/petrol) generators are most efficient if operated at 70 to 80% load.
-For example, if you have a 10kVA generator, you would want to operate at a load of 7 to 8kVA to provide the optimal fuel efficiency for the least amount of time.
-This will also improve the generator's lifespan and ensure it is not underloaded, which can cause premature wear, higher fuel consumption and increased emissions.
+For example, if you have a 10kVA generator, you would want to operate at a load of 7kVA to 8kVA, which equates to 6 - 7kW.
+Operating at the optimal load will dramatically improve fuel efficiency and reduce runtime.
+This will also improve the generator's lifespan and ensure it is not underloaded, which can cause premature wear and increased emissions.

 Another factor you need to consider is the battery bank type, capacity and overnight load (kWh).
-For example, if you have a lithium battery, you might only need to run the generator for long enough to charge the battery with enough energy to get you through to the next day.
+For example, if you have a lithium battery, you may only need to run the generator for long enough to charge the battery with enough energy to get you through to the next day.
 In this situation, you would not charge the battery 100% or even 90%.
 You might only need to charge 50% state of charge to get you through to the following day, especially if the weather forecast is good.
+When charging lead-acid batteries, it is not recommended to charge the battery to 100% using a generator, as the charging current required for the last 10% of charging is very low and will underload the generator.

 Backup power using Vehicle-to-load (V2L)